 From Systemic diseases

-Primary hyperparathyroidism and renal tubular acidosis raise average urine alkalinity (higher urine pH) and foster the calcium phosphate kidney stone type.
+Primary hyperparathyroidism and renal tubular acidosis raise average urine alkalinity (higher urine pH) and foster calcium phosphate kidney stones.
 Many uncommon genetic diseases do the same.

 Idiopathic calcium phosphate stone formers share a common set of traits.
 Perhaps because urine contains far more phosphate than oxalate, they form more frequent and larger stones than idiopathic calcium oxalate stone formers.
 Often the stones originate as crystal plugs at the terminal ends of the kidney tubules.
 More crystals deposit over the end of the plug open to the urine, to make the final stone.
 Crystal plugs damage the cells that line the tubules and cause local scarring.